NSHipster/articles/2025-08-04-isolated-any.md

 ```

 This, of course, makes sense.
-All async functions have been called with `await`.
+All async functions must be called with `await`.
 But!
 Consider this:

 ```swift